playcanvas/developer.playcanvas.com/content/tutorials/beginner/mouse-input.md

 ### Binding to events

-The `pc.input.Mouse` object allows you to listen to different events corresponding to mouse actions, in the tutorial we are binding the method `onMouseMove` to the move event and `onMouseDown` to the button down event.
+The `pc.input.Mouse` object allows you to listen to different events corresponding to mouse actions, in the tutorial we are binding the function `onMouseMove` to the move event and `onMouseDown` to the button down event.

-Notice we also pass `this` into the on() method for binding to events.
+Notice we also pass `this` into the `on()` method for binding to events.
 This third argument is the object that is used as `this` in the event callback.

 ~~~javascript~~~
 context.mouse.on(pc.input.EVENT_MOUSEMOVE, this.onMouseMove, this);